 The members of our audit committee are Messrs.
-Klein (appointed March 2018) and Flatley and Dr. Cole, each of whom is a non-employee member of our board of directors.
+Klein and Flatley and Dr. Cole, each of whom is a non-employee member of our board of directors.
 Mr. Klein serves as the chairperson of our audit committee.
 All members of our audit committee meet the requirements for independence and financial literacy of audit committee members under current NASDAQ listing standards and SEC rules and regulations.
 Our audit committee chairperson, Mr. Klein, is our audit committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act of 2002, and possesses financial sophistication, as defined under NASDAQ listing standards.
 The responsibilities of our audit committee include, among other things:

-- selecting and hiring the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - approving audit and non-audit services and fees; - reviewing financial statements and discussing with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews, and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - preparing the audit committee report that the SEC requires to be included in our annual proxy statement;

-- reviewing reports and communications from the independent registered public accounting firm; - reviewing the adequacy and effectiveness of our internal controls and disclosure controls and procedures; - reviewing our policies on risk assessment and risk management; - · reviewing related party transactions; and - establishing and overseeing procedures for the receipt, retention and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.
+- selecting and hiring the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - pre-approving all audit and non-audit services and fees; - reviewing financial statements and discussing with management and the independent registered public accounting firm our annual audited and quarterly consolidated financial statements, the results of the independent audit and the quarterly reviews, and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - preparing the audit committee report that the SEC requires to be included in our annual proxy statement; - reviewing reports and communications from the independent registered public accounting firm; - reviewing the adequacy and effectiveness of our internal controls and disclosure controls and procedures; - reviewing our policies on risk assessment and risk management; - reviewing related party transactions; and - establishing and overseeing procedures for the receipt, retention and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.

 Our audit committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing requirements of NASDAQ.
-A copy of the charter of our audit committee is available on our website at http://investors.denalitherapeutics.com in the Governance section of our Investors webpage.
-During 2017, our audit committee held four meetings.
+A copy of the charter of our audit committee is available on our website at https://denalitherapeutics.com/investors in the Corporate Governance section of our Investors & Media Relations web page.
+During 2018, our audit committee held six meetings.